devttys0/AnalogThermometer/README.md

 < TODO: pictures of full-scale deflection and current meter reading >

-Since our scale in this case ranges from 0 to 50 degrees, and the current at the full-scale reading of 50 is 10uA, we can calculate how much current is required to move the needle by one degree on our 0-50 scale:
+Since our scale ranges from 0 to 50 degrees, and the current required for a full-scale reading of 50 degrees is 10uA, we can calculate how much current is required to move the needle by one degree on our 0-50 scale:

 ```
 10uA / 50 = 0.2uA
 ```

 So we need the current to increase by 0.2uA for a one degree increase in temperature.
-The AnalogThermometer circuit increases the voltage across resistor R7 by 10mV for each one degree celcius increase, so ohm's law tells us that resistor R7 must be:
+The AnalogThermometer circuit increases the voltage across resistor R7 by 10mV for a one degree celcius increase, so ohm's law tells us that resistor R7 must be:

 ```
 10mV / 0.2uA = 50,000